cjus/node-neo4j-presentation/presentation/teleprompt.md

 # Books
 -------------------------------------
-There a lots of books on Graphs and Graph Databases.
+There are many books on Graphs and Graph Databases.
 Here are the ones I've read.

 * Graph Databases by Ian Robison, Jim Webber & Emil Eifrem
 * Learning Neo4j by Rik Bruggen